kyma-project/control-plane/docs/provisioner/01-01-provisioner-overview.md

 type: Overview
 ---

 The Runtime Provisioner is a Kyma Control Plane component responsible for provisioning, installing, and deprovisioning clusters with Kyma (Kyma Runtimes).
 The relationship between clusters and Runtimes is 1:1.
-The Runtime Provisioner is registered in the Compass Director as an Integration System.
+The Runtime Provisioner is registered in Compass in the Director as an Integration System.

 It allows you to provision the clusters in the following ways:
 - [through Gardener](08-02-provisioning-gardener.md) on: